dylanmarquezpr/Experiment-2/README.md

 ## OVERVIEW

 This experiment focuses on using NumPy to perform mathematical preprocessing and array manipulations.
 It covers two problems: Normalization and Divisible by 3.
 The Normalization Problem introduces the concept of centering and scaling data, a key preprocessing step in data analytics.
 The Divisible by 3 Problem involves creating a structured 10×10 ndarray and applying filtering techniques to extract values that meet specific conditions.
-Together, these tasks strengthen the understanding of NumPy functions such as mean(), std(), random number generation, array reshaping, and element-wise operations.
+Together, these tasks strengthen the understanding of NumPy functions such as mean(), std(), random number generation, array reshaping, and element operations.

 ### 1. NORMALIZATION PROBLEM